Is an Airedale Terrier Right for You?

 Irish Terrier

-of the terrier breeds and are known as the “King of Terriers”.
+The Airedale Terrier is the largest of the terrier breeds and are known as the “King of Terriers”.
 They can reach a height of up to 23 inches and a weight of 70 pounds.
 Airedales have a unique coat that is wiry and dense, with a soft undercoat.
 Their distinctive appearance often includes a dark saddle on their back and a lighter color on their head, ears, and legs.
 Their coat can be black and tan or grizzle and tan.
 A small white patch is permissible on the chest.

-for his iconic roles in Western films, had a special connection to his childhood Airedale Terrier.
+John Wayne, the legendary actor known for his iconic roles in Western films, had a special connection to his childhood Airedale Terrier.
 The nickname “The Duke” that became synonymous with John Wayne actually originated from his pet dog.
 The Airedale Terrier, named “Big Duke,” was a constant companion to little Marion Morrison (John Wayne), accompanying him on his many adventures.
 To distinguish between the two Dukes, Marion Morrison came to be known as “Little Duke.”

 How Fast Can an Airedale Terrier Run?